mdahamshi/sb-bin/README.md

 sb-gen-api User
 ```

+> **⚠️ Deprecated:**
+> This tool is no longer actively maintained.
+For a more robust and feature-rich solution, please visit and use [sb-crud-gen on npm](https://www.npmjs.com/package/sb-crud-gen).

 * Creates route, controller, and query files for a given model name.
 * Uses pg client (`pool.js`) for database operations.